 In general, the Company does not collect or remit state or municipal taxes (such as sales and use, excise, utility user, and ad valorem taxes), fees or surcharges ("Taxes") on the charges to the Company's customers for its services.
 The Company does collect and remit California sales and use tax, however.
 In September 2006, the Company's largest third party network service provider began passing through state and local E911 taxes to the Company.
-Beginning October 1, 2006, the Company began collecting certain state and local E911 charges that are paid to and remitted through the third party network service provider.
+Beginning October 1, 2006, the Company began collecting certain state and local E911 charges from its customers that are paid to and remitted through the third party network service provider.
 The Company has received inquiries, demands or audit requests from several states and municipal taxing and 911 agencies, and is currently under audit by one state, seeking payment of Taxes that are applied to or collected from the customers of providers of traditional public switched telephone network services.
 The Company has consistently maintained that these Taxes do not apply to its service for a variety of reasons depending on the statute or rule that establishes such obligations.
-The Company has recorded an expense of \$633,000 and \$311,000 for the nine months ended December 31, 2006 and 2005, respectively as its best estimate of the probable tax exposure for such assessments.
-The Company believes the cumulative exposure for assessments is \$1,363,000 as of December 31, 2006, which is recorded in the other accrued liabilities line item in the condensed consolidated balance sheets.
+The Company had recorded an expense of \$215,000 and \$189,000 for three months ended June 30, 2007 and 2006, respectively as its best estimate of the probable tax exposure for such assessments.
+The cumulative estimate for probable assessments is \$1,785,000 as of June 30, 2007, which is recorded in the other accrued liabilities line item in the condensed consolidated balance sheets.

 Aside from Taxes, certain other fees and charges may be applicable to the Company's offering.
-Specifically, New Mexico may seek to require the Company to assess state Universal Service Fund, or USF, contributions on the Company.
-The Company is evaluating its legal obligation to collect such charges from its customers and to remit to New Mexico.
-In addition, the Nebraska Public Service Commission has an open proceeding considering whether companies like 8x8 are subject to state USF.
-The Kansas Corporation Commission is also considering whether companies like 8x8 should collect and remit state USF fees.
-The Company also received correspondence from the Connecticut Department of Public Utility Control requesting that 8x8 report its total intrastate and interstate telecommunications revenues for purposes of assessing certain state-specific surcharges.
-The Company does not agree that such surcharges are applicable to its service.
-Should the Company become subject to state USF fees or other telecommunications-related surcharges, 8x8 will likely pass such charges through to its customers.
+One state contends that providers of interconnected VoIP services, like us, must contribute to its USF fund.
+The Company does not agree that such state surcharges are applicable to its service.
+Should the Company become subject to state USF fees or other telecommunications-related surcharges, the Company will likely pass such charges through to its customers.
 The impact of this price increase on our customers or the Company's inability to recoup its costs or liabilities in remitting USF contributions or other factors could have a material adverse effect on the Company's financial position, results of operations and cash flows.

 Several state regulatory authorities have contacted the Company regarding its Packet8 service.
 These inquiries have ranged from notification that the Packet8 service should be subject to local regulation, certification and fees to broad inquiries into the nature of the Packet8 services provided.
 The Company responds to the various state authorities as inquiries are received.
 Based on advice of counsel, the Company disputes the assertion, among others, that the Packet8 service should be subject to state regulation.
-While the Company does not believe exposure to fees or penalties exist, if 8x8 is subject to an enforcement action, the Company may become subject to liabilities and may incur expenses that adversely affect its financial position, results of operations and cash flows.
+While the Company does not believe exposure to fees or penalties exists, if 8x8 is subject to an enforcement action, the Company may become subject to liabilities and may incur expenses that adversely affect its financial position, results of operations and cash flows.